ripytide/pacdef/README.md

 # Default: []
 disabled_backends = ["apt"]

+# Whether to use the [hostname_groups] config table to decide which
+# group files to use or to use all files in the groups folder.
+# Default: false
+hostname_groups_enabled = true

 # Which group files apply for which hostnames
+# paths starting without a / are relative to the groups folder
 # Default: None
 [hostname_groups]
 pc = ["example_group"]